 500GiB + 30*5GiB = 650GiB.

 650*$0.05=$32.5.
 Regular Azure NetApp Files storage capacity applies to local snapshots.
-See the Azure NetApp Files Pricing page for more information.
+For more information, see the Azure NetApp Files Pricing page.

-If you choose to restore a backup of, for example, 600 GiB to a new volume, you will be charged at the rate of $0.02 per GiB of backup capacity restores.
+If you choose to restore a backup of, for example, 600 GiB to a new volume, you'll be charged at the rate of $0.02 per GiB of backup capacity restores.
 In this case, it will be

 600*$0.02 = $12 for the restore operation.